openprivacy/ansible-scap/README.md

 #### Notes on the three fails in the final report:
 - Two fails (CCE-26967-0 & CCE-26971-2) are due to `/var/log/` and `/var/log/audit/` not being located on a separate partition.
 - One fail (CCE-26957-1) is because the Red Hat GPG Key Installed (a holdover from RHEL).

+### Host: Copy your (Host) SSH public key identities to the 'server'
+_Note: Your port values may be different - check the vagrant-created inventory file_
+- `ssh-copy-id vagrant@localhost -p 2200`

+This enables the following 'ansible-playbook' command to run...

+### Host: Install Drupal (and dependencies git, apache, php, mysql, composer, drush)
+- `ansible-playbook -i inventory -u vagrant -l server drupal.yml`

 ## Glossary:
 - CCE - [Common Configuration Enumeration](https://nvd.nist.gov/cce/index.cfm)